dzobbe/docker-openncp/README.md

     * Copy-paste the `mysql-props-filler/openncp-props-{country}` folder and change the configurations in database.config.xml and openncp-configuration.properties.
 Furthermore, add new dedicated lines to the startup.sh script.
     * Copy-paste one of the `country-` folder.
 Then, you need to create new certificates for the new country.
 To do that, follow the guidelines provided by OpenNCP [here](https://ec.europa.eu/cefdigital/wiki/display/EHNCP/Create+epSOS+Certificates)
     * Change the Tomcat configurations in tomcat-conf/server.xml
+    * Modify the script `import_countries_cert.sh` and run it in order to load all the public certificates in countries truststores